Why just leaders need coaching

 precise questioning, and

-In times of constant change, another aspect plays a central role in coaching: the development of mental strength and confidence.
-Executives are not only decision-makers in crises and transitional phases but also emotional touchstones for their teams.
+In times of constant change, another aspect plays a central role in coaching: building mental strength and confidence.
+Executives are not only decision-makers in crises and transitional phases but also emotional anchor points for their teams.

-If they themselves lack inner belief in solvability and scope for action, this directly impacts the motivation and engagement of employees.
+If they themselves lack inner faith in solvability and scope for action, this directly affects the motivation and engagement of the employees.

-Confidence does not arise from wishful thinking but from experienced self-efficacy – that is, from the experience that even complex challenges can be solved.
+Confidence arises not through glossing over, but through experienced self-efficacy - meaning through the experience that even complex challenges can be solved.

-To credibly promote this attitude, a high degree of attentiveness from the coach regarding the emotional state of the executive is required.
-Attentiveness here means
+To credibly promote this attitude, a high level of attentiveness from the coach regarding the emotional state of the executive is necessary.
+Mindfulness here means:

 perceiving emotional signals,